ricmua/ros_delay_out_center_task/README.md

 file, You can obtain one at https://mozilla.org/MPL/2.0/.
 -->

-A [ROS2 package] for interfacing with the [delay_out_center_task] package, which itself provides a state machine and model for a specific behavioral task.
-This package implements an interface between the behavioral task and the [ROS2 graph], in order to facilitate interaction with other ROS2 packages (e.g., a GUI, like the one provided by the [ros_tkinter_spheres_environment_gui] package).
+A [ROS2 package] for interfacing with the [delay_out_center_task] Python package, which itself provides a state machine and model for the "delay-out-center" behavioral task.
+This package implements an interface between the behavioral task and the [ROS2 graph], in order to facilitate interaction with other ROS2 packages.
+For example, this might be useful for routing task-related manipulations of the environment to a GUI managed by a remote [ROS2 node] -- such as the GUI provided by the [ros_tkinter_spheres_environment_gui] package.

-This package primarily consists of code and infrastructure for several other distinct Python and ROS2 packages.
+This package primarily consists of code and infrastructure for integrating several other distinct Python and ROS2 packages.
 See the [integration documentation](doc/markdown/integration.md) for further information about these component packages.